Non-optimal levels of some reducible mod $p$ modular representations

-From Lemma~\ref{surjlemma}, we get that $R$ is a finite $W(\FF)$-algebra and hence, its Krull dimension is at most $1$.
-On the other hand, combining Proposition~\ref{strprop} and \cite[Theorem 10.2]{E}, we obtain that the Krull dimension of $R$ is at least $1$.
+So it is generated by $n+s+r$ elements. \item If $s=r$, then $R_0$ has Krull dimension $n+2r+1$ and $\ker(\mathcal{H'})$ is generated the set So it is generated by $n+2r$ elements. \end{enumerate} Therefore, in each case, using \cite[Theorem 10.2]{E}, we obtain that the Krull dimension of $R$ is at least $1$.
 Hence, we conclude that $R$ is a finite $W(\FF)$-algebra of Krull dimension $1$.

 Let $P$ be a minimal prime of $R$.
 So $R/P$ is an integral domain which is finite over $W(\FF)$.
 Hence, it is isomorphic to a subring of $\overline{\QQ_p}$.
 So fix an inclusion $i : R/P \to \overline{\QQ_p}$.
-Let $\rho : G_{\QQ,Mp} \to \GL_2(R/P)$ be the representation obtained by composing $\rho_M^{\univ}$ with the natural surjective map $R(M)_{\rhob_c} \to R/P$.
-Using the inclusion $i$, we can view $\rho$ as a representation over $\overline{\QQ_p}$.
+Let $\rho_P : G_{\QQ,Mp} \to \GL_2(R/P)$ be the representation obtained by composing $\rho_M^{\univ}$ with the natural surjective map $R(M)_{\rhob_c} \to R/P$.
+Using the inclusion $i$, we can view $\rho_P$ as a representation over $\overline{\QQ_p}$.